KSP-KOS/KOS/doc/source/structures/waypoint.rst

     :type: :struct:`Scalar`
     :access: Get only

     Altitude of waypoint **above ground**.
 Warning, this a point somewhere in the midst of the contract altitude range, not the edge of the altitude range.
 It corresponds to where the marker tip hovers on the map, which is not actually at the very edge of the contract condition's range.
-It represents a typical midling location inside the contract's altitude range.
+It represents a typical middling location inside the contract's altitude range.

 .. attribute:: Waypoint:NEARSURFACE